Manitoba Historical Society

 Born at Smoky Lake, Alberta, on 15 August 1923, he was the second son of Barbara Cromarty and William Buchanan.
 Because his father was a member of the Alberta Provincial Police and the Royal Canadian Mounted Police, the family moved from Leduc to Edmonton, and then in 1935 to Calgary, where he completed his schooling at Crescent Heights High School and excelled in basketball and football.

 During the Second World War, he joined the Royal Canadian Naval Volunteer Reserve, where he spent many days on corvettes and frigates as a Gunnery Officer during the Battle of the Atlantic.
 Following the end of the war, he helped organize and play football with the Calgary Stampeders, and remained a supporter all his life, becoming involved with the Stampede Queen contest and the Stampede Board.
-He also worked for International Harvester until 1951, and then worked for Federated Insurance for thirty-six years, until retiring as the Canadian Sales Manager.
+He worked for International Harvester until 1951, and then for 36 years with Federated Insurance, being twice transferred to Winnipeg (1955-1959, 1964-1987) before retirement as the Canadian Sales Manager.

-He died on 4 September 2005 and was buried at Calgary in the Field of Honour at Queen’s Park Cemetery.
-He had six children.
+He died at Winnipeg on 4 September 2005 and was buried at Calgary in the Field of Honour at Queen’s Park Cemetery.

 Obituary, Calgary Herald, 9 September 2005.